kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(3\) The costs of installing runway distance markers.

-\(4\) The costs of acquiring land, or a suitable property interest in land or in or over water, needed for installing operating, and maintaining an ALS (as described in §151.13).
+\(4\) The costs of acquiring land, or a suitable property interest in land or in or over water, needed for installing operating, and maintaining an ALS (as described in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.13   Federal-aid Airport Program: Policy affecting landing aid requirements.|§151.13]]).

 \(5\) The costs of any project in the Virgin Islands.